HexaCluster/oid2bytea/README.md

 ### Authors

-Created and maintained by Gilles Darold
+Created and maintained by Gilles Darold at HexaCluster Corp.

 ### License

-This extension is free software distributed under the PostgreSQL Licence.
+This extension is free software distributed under the PostgreSQL License.

 - Copyright (c) 2025, HexaCluster